-There are three types of censorship of the Internet in the UK.
-The first is the blocking of child abuse images, which has been managed by the Internet Watch Foundation since 1996 and whose recommendations are implemented by BT in the form of Cleanfeed.
-In 2013, the leading search engines agreed to filter out search results leading to such material.
-The second is court-ordered blocking of sites accused of facilitating copyright infringement, such as Newzbin2 and The Pirate Bay.
-The third is the wholesale of blocking of "objectionable material" on the basis that children need to be protected from accidentally stumbling upon it.
+There are different types of censorship of the Internet in the UK.
+Court orders are used to block sites accused of facilitating copyright infringement, such as Newzbin2 and The Pirate Bay.
+Secondly, there is the wholesale of blocking of "objectionable material" on the basis that children need to be protected from accidentally stumbling upon it.
 Mobile operators have long operated such blocks by default, and in December 2013, under government pressure, BT turned on a system of "family-friendly" filters bought in from the US company Nominum that subscribers must actively opt out of.
 Besides sex-related material (including sex education and gay and lesbian sites), the categories include violent material, "extremist related content", "anorexia and eating disorder websites" and "suicide related websites", "alcohol", and "smoking", as well as "web forums", "esoteric material", and "Web blocking circumvention tools".
 Parents are not given tools to test what will be blocked in practice when signing up.
 The main public wifi providers have also committed to applying "family-friendly" filters wherever children are likely to be present.
-The upshot is that the UK has one of the most comprehensive Internet censorship systems in the world.

 There are many technical reasons (PDF) why blocking is ineffective.
 While it prevents accidental discovery by the majority and allows authorities to claim they have "done something", blocking gives a false sense of security.
 It is trivially easy to bypass for the portion of the population – both site owners and users – who are determined, motivated, and technically adept.
 In addition, blocking is a crude instrument, carrying with it the significant risks of over-blocking, of insufficient redress, of damage to innovation, and of driving the widespread adoption of avoidance measures such as encryption and anonymising technologies.
 Moving a step forward to ban or break these would have serious repercussions for the privacy and security of consumers online.
 In areas such as hate speech and adult material, blocking glamorises the target, giving it the excitement of "forbidden fruit" and its purveyors the aura of martyrs.
 In still others, some options may be actively harmful: O2's mobile blocking, for example, enables an abusive adult to block access to Childline and the Samaritans.